Sycamore rim-blown flute in G made by Jon Norris Music & Arts

 A short bit about Pueblo/Anasazi flutes.

 First, the name.
-Ancestor Pueblo is more polite but Anasazi is more widely used.
+Ancestor Pueblo is more polite but Anasazi is more widely used (at the moment).
 Archeologists are a bit weird about saying the Anasazi people are related to today's Pueblo tribes.
 There isn't really a good reason for this.
 In Europe, they don't hesitate to call ancient remains German or French based on where they were found and then explain that they may or may not be direct ancestors of the people living in those countries.
 But not here in the Americas where we know the Native Tribes are likely connected to those ancient people.
 Makes the archeologists seem a bit silly to me.
 Anyway, the result is you need to know both terms in order to find information about this instrument.

 Second, the age.
 The Pueblo flutes that have been found in the Desert Southwest are around 1500 years old (at least).
 This means they predate Columbus and even the Vikings in the Americas.
 It is unusual to find wood instruments this old anywhere simply because of how fast wood decays.
-Older flutes (and other instruments) have been found but they are generally made of bone, clay or stone.
+Older flutes (and other instruments) have been found in many places but they are generally made of bone, clay or stone.
 Though that doesn't mean all the oldest instruments were stone or bone.
 It just means the 40,000 year-old wooden instrument did not last long enough for us to find.

 Finally the scale and finger placement.
 The Pueblo flutes don't use a diatonic, pentatonic or chromatic scale.
 It's pretty intriguing and seems to be set up to let the musician chose between a major or minor sound (or go back and forth) without having to go up into the higher register.
 I went for a scale I'm already familiar with for my first venture into rim-blown flutes but may well try out the other scale sometime.
 In a way, this made my flute similar to the South American quena.
 But without a thumb hole and with smaller, easier to cover finger holes.
 And a different blowing edge which gives me a wider variety of sounds and a different tone than the quena.
 More on the quena in a later post.